Doctorate in Higher Education

 Ohio University has offered the only doctoral program in higher education and student affairs in southeast Ohio for fifty years.
-The weekend, the executive program provides a rich alternative to our traditional on-campus program, which is distinctive in its own right for the varied curriculum and opportunities to collaborate with faculty and engage in research projects.
+The weekend executive program provides a rich alternative to our traditional on-campus Athens program, which is distinctive in its own right for the varied curriculum and opportunities to collaborate with faculty and engage in research projects.
 The executive program is well known for innovative programming.
 Since 1982, this weekend program has enriched the skills and knowledge of students while they have continued to work as full-time administrators and faculty in colleges and universities throughout Ohio and adjacent states.
-Leaders from 22 different Ohio colleges and universities have enrolled in our last three weekend groups, and many of them have joined the roster of presidents, provosts, vice presidents, other key administrators, and faculty who now serve more than 100 universities and colleges in 29 states, and in 16 nations.
+Leaders from 22 different Ohio colleges and universities have enrolled in our last four weekend groups, and many of them have joined the roster of presidents, provosts, vice presidents, other key administrators, and faculty who now serve more than 100 universities and colleges in 29 states, and in 16 nations.

 Over the course of a 15-week semester, students are expected to meet for 5 and 7 weekends face-to-face (Classes can occur on Fridays and Saturdays).
 One of the strengths of the weekend executive program has been the development of communities of scholars who meet regularly during the course of their studies.
 Each cohort continues the tradition of building upon the experience, knowledge, and strengths of students by providing rich face-to-face and technology-mediated interactions.

 The conventional Ph.D. program is offered through weekday and evening classes on the Athens campus of Ohio University.
 The conventional program may be pursued on a part-time or full-time basis.

 In addition to the required coursework, students must successfully complete comprehensive examinations administered at or near the completion of coursework.
 After successful completion of comprehensive examinations, students must author and defend a dissertation proposal and completed dissertation research on a higher education based topic of personal interest and selection.

 The nature of doctoral studies is demanding and intensive, requiring close mentoring by individual faculty.

-Some research and administrative graduate appointments are available to full-time, on-campus doctoral students.
-Please inquire about availability at email@example.com.
+Select research and administrative graduate appointments are available to full-time, on-campus doctoral students annually.
+Please inquire about availability of these types of appointments at email@example.com.